George Washington University, USA, and IZA, Germany

 "Understanding severance pay."
 Spanish Journal of Economics and Finance 36:106 (2013): 155–165.

 "Mandated severance pay and firing cost distortions: A critical review of the evidence."
 In: Holzmann, R., and M. Vodopivec (eds).
 Reforming Severance Pay: An International Perspective.
 Washington, DC: World Bank, 2012; pp.121–157.

 "Wage insurance: A policy review."
 Research in Employment Policy 2 (2000): 119–140.

 "The employment relationship: Job attachment, work effort, and the nature of contracts."
 In: Ashenfelter, O., and R. Layard (eds).
 Handbook of Labor Economics, Vol. II.
 Amsterdam: North Holland Press, 1986; pp. 789–848.

-Wage losses upon re-employment can seriously harm long-tenured displaced workers if they are not properly insuredDonald O. Parsons, June 2018Job displacement represents a serious earnings risk to long-tenured workers through lower re-employment wages, and these losses may persist for many years.
+Wage losses upon re-employment can seriously harm long-tenured displaced workers if they are not properly insuredDonald O. Parsons, July 2023Job displacement represents a serious earnings risk to long-tenured workers through lower re-employment wages, and these losses may persist for many years.
 Moreover, this risk is often poorly insured, although not for a lack of policy interest.
-To reduce this risk, most countries mandate scheduled wage insurance (severance pay), and it is voluntarily provided in others.
+To reduce this risk, most countries mandate scheduled wage insurance (severance pay), although it is provided only voluntarily in others, including the US.
 Actual-loss wage insurance is uncommon, although perceived difficulties may be overplayed.
-Both approaches offer the hope of greater consumption smoothing, with actual-loss plans carrying greater promise.MoreLess
+Both approaches offer the hope of greater consumption smoothing, with actual-loss plans carrying greater promise, but more uncertainty, of success.MoreLess